Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

-We also studied the temperature dependence of the microwave response in the range \SIrange{1.7}{5}{\kelvin} where we find a shift of the resonant frequency $\omega_c$ by many linewidths, and a change of coupling parameter $\eta$.
-Figure~\ref{fig:temperature_sweep}(a) shows the amplitude and phase of the reflected signal for one of the chips, as a function of temperature.
-At each temperature we fit to extract $\omega_c$, $Q_{\mathrm{ext}}$ and $Q_{\mathrm{int}}$.
-As shown in Fig.~\ref{fig:temperature_sweep}(b), the external losses are roughly independent of temperature, while the internal quality factor degrades with temperature.
-The change in $\omega_c$ results from a temperature dependence of $L_k$, which, together with the change in $Q_{\mathrm{int}}$, results in a transition from over-coupled to under-coupled at $T \approx$~\SI{2.8}{K}, as shown in Fig.~\ref{fig:temperature_sweep}(c).
+We also studied the temperature dependence of the microwave response in the range \SIrange{1.7}{5}{\kelvin} where we find a shift of the resonant frequency $\omega_{c}$ by many linewidths, and a change of coupling parameter $\eta$.
+Figures~\ref{fig:temperature_sweep}(a) and \ref{fig:temperature_sweep}(b) show the amplitude and phase of the reflected signal for one of the chips, as a function of temperature.
+At each temperature we fit to extract $\omega_{c}$, $\Qext$ and $\Qint$.
+As shown in Fig.~\ref{fig:temperature_sweep}(c), the external losses are roughly independent of temperature, while the internal quality factor degrades with temperature.
+The change in $\omega_{c}$ results from a temperature dependence of $L_{k}$, which, together with the change in $\Qint$, results in a transition from over-coupled to under-coupled at $T \approx$~\SI{2.8}{K}, as shown in Fig.~\ref{fig:temperature_sweep}(d).